-The global viral inactivation market size is anticipated to reach USD 5.1 billion by 2025, growing at a CAGR of 12.5%, according to a new report by Grand View Research, Inc. Rise in the number of pharmaceutical and biopharmaceutical companies, increase in FDA drug approvals, growth of the life sciences industry, increase in government funding for novel therapies, and drug development are some of the major factors contributing to the growth.
+The global viral inactivation market size is estimated to reach USD 1,371.6 million by 2030, registering a CAGR of 11.58% from 2025 to 2030, according to a new report by Grand View Research, Inc. Rise in the number of pharmaceutical and biopharmaceutical companies, increase in FDA drug approvals, growth of the life sciences industry, increase in government funding for novel therapies, and drug development are some of the major factors contributing to the growth.

 Immense growth has been witnessed in the pharmaceutical and biopharmaceutical industry with a steady rise in the number of companies, drug launches, and new drug discoveries.
 With an increase in the number of diseases worldwide, the need for new & improved drugs and therapies has been witnessed on a global front.
 Increase in investment by top players in research and development coupled with the need to find new therapies for the treatment of diseases has contributed to immense growth of pharmaceutical and biopharmaceutical companies, thereby accelerating growth.